-This intense four-week academic summer programme will give ambitious students in the fields of economics and politics the extraordinary opportunity to experience Cambridge academic life in the context of a programme specifically designed for high-achieving university students.
+This intense four-week academic summer programme will give ambitious students in the field of economics and related subjects the extraordinary opportunity to experience Cambridge academic life in the context of a programme specifically designed for high-achieving university students.

 Girton College is one of the larger constituent colleges of the University of Cambridge.
 Founded in 1869, Girton is a vibrant community of scholars, from all walks of life, united in their passion for learning.
 The College’s beautiful buildings, excellent facilities and spacious grounds are located just outside the city centre, and Girton is well known for its relaxed and friendly atmosphere – the perfect place in which to meet like-minded students from around the world.

-Like many other courses in economics this course consists of a microeconomic and macroeconomic component.
-However, it takes a unique approach in that the microeconomic component is based on a selection of Nobel prize winners while the macroeconomic component takes a historical perspective.
-Furthermore, the microeconomics and macroeconomics are complemented by a philosophical analysis of democratic capitalist institutions that underpin many economic systems.
-This rare combination of microeconomics, macroeconomics and philosophy should make this a course of equal interest, both to those with a knowledge of economics and those with little or no background.
+Like many other courses in economics this course consists of microeconomic and macroeconomic components.
+However, it takes a unique approach in that the microeconomic component is based on a selection of Nobel prize winners while one of the macroeconomic components takes a historical perspective or introduces the key theories of income distribution in this context.
+This combination of microeconomics and macroeconomics should make this a course of equal interest, both to those with a knowledge of economics and those with little or no background.
 Students will have 45 hours of contact time over the course of three modules, and they will receive a grade for the work they complete at Girton.

 Economics Summer Programme Outline